GPHariesh/Module1/Datatypes-Character Literals.md

-# Datatypes-Character Literal in Python
+# Datatypes-Converting a tuple to dictionary

 ## 🎯 Aim
-To write a Python program that prints the characters `'T'` and `'a'` using character literals.
+To write a Python program that converts a tuple to dictionary

 ## 🧠 Algorithm
-1. Print the character `'T'`.
+1.Get the input from the user
-2. Print the character `'a'`.
+2.Covert the input to string using dict()
 ## 🧾 Program

 ## Output